 Hardwoods grow at a slower rate and are more fire resistant than softwoods, making them more scarce to harvest and more desirable for high-quality goods.
-Where will you find these hardwoods vs. softwoods Circle Furniture sources hardwood dining tables, coffee tables, case goods (the frames and drawer fronts), beds and media cabinets.
+Circle Furniture sources hardwood dining tables, coffee tables, case goods (the frames and drawer fronts), beds and media cabinets.

 Softwoods are in some pine drawer boxes which can help to make the cost more attainable.

 Another factor in the price of hardwood comes from the fact we are only using the best parts of the tree - the heartwood - the central core of the tree where the rich color tones and core strength come from.